Use of quantality in nuclei and many-body systems: Quantality and the cluster phase in nuclei

 showing the A dependence introduced by the localization parameter, compared to the quantality.
 This expression has been studied in previous works \cite{ebr14a,ebr18}, and allows to describe the more frequent cluster occurrence in light nuclei, compared to heavy ones.
 A value smaller or larger than 1 corresponds to localized or delocalized states in quantal systems, respectively.
 It should be noted that Eq (\ref{locf}) has also been confirmed by the use of microscopic calculations of the spatial dispersion of the wave function \cite{ebr13,ebr18}.

 Having identified the number of nucleons as a control parameter for the occurrence of a cluster phase, the role of the density in such phases can now be analyzed with the present approach.
 The inter-constituent distance is related to the density of the system.
 Let us consider a many-body system where the inter-constituent distance can change compared to its equilibrium value, due for instance, to external conditions such as compression or dilatation of the system, as it can occur in heavy-ion collisions.
-It can also be that the density of the system itself can be spatially dependent and hence have a lower density on the surface.
+It can also be that the density of the system itself is spatially dependent and hence have a lower density on the surface.
 For instance, finite nuclei display large fluctuations around $\rho_\text{sat}$, such that nucleons evolving in the low-density parts of finite nuclei could self-arrange into alpha-clusters \cite{rop10,typ14,sch13,ebr20}, as probed by recent (p,p$\alpha$) reactions \cite{tan21}.

-As an in-medium monitor for cluster phase occurrence where finite-size effect can be important, such as in nuclei or for atomic electrons, the localization parameter (\ref{defloc}) can be generalized to any interconstituent distance $\bar{r}$:
+As an in-medium monitor for cluster phase occurrence where finite-size effect can be important, such as in nuclei or for atomic electrons, the localization parameter (\ref{defloc}) can be generalized to any inter-constituent distance $\bar{r}$:

 The mean interparticle-distance is related to the density of the system by

 In the case of nuclei, the equilibrium distance $\bar{r}$=r$_0$ corresponds to the saturation density $\rho_0$.

 Using R=$\bar{r}$A$^{1/3}$ owing to the short range of the nucleon-nucleon interaction and Eqs (\ref{disp}), (\ref{locdef2}), (\ref{minr}) lead to: